bgun/gitchat/Sufei.md

 > your code lives on GitHub.
 In that case you wouldn't need to to add `origin master` and a simple
 > `git push` would be enough.
 However, I always use `git push origin master`, simply because
 > I like knowing exactly where my code is going - even if it's a bit more to type. :)

+> Sufei: Thanks Ben!
+That makes sense.
+Yeah I've been typing 'git pull origin master'
+> whenever I'm in doubt.
+> So what types of codes do you write at work?